 - Bank of Nova Scotia 16.78%

 iShares Dow Jones Canadian Select Dividend Index Fund (XDV)

-The current price of the XDV exchange traded fund is $22.60 (May 2013).
+The current price of the XDV exchange-traded fund is $22.60 (May 2013).
 The annual dividend yield is 4.16% with a monthly dividend payout of $0.07819 per share.
-The management expense ratio for this exchange traded fund is 0.50%.
-I currently own this exchange traded fund.
-Over 50% of the holdings in this exchange traded fund are in the financial sector.
-There are 30 individuals stocks in this exchange traded fund.
+The management expense ratio for this exchange-traded fund is 0.50%.
+I currently own this exchange-traded fund.
+Over 50% of the holdings in this exchange-traded fund are in the financial sector.
+There are 30 individual stocks in this exchange-traded fund.

 The holdings in XDV are as follows: